CMSgov/bcda-app/ops/services/config/README.md

 # BCDA Config Root Module

 This root module is responsible for configuring the sops-enabled strategy for storing sensitive and nonsensitive configuration in AWS SSM Parameter Store.
-The _environment_ specific configuration values are located in the `values` directory.
+The _parent environment_ specific configuration values are located in the `values` directory.

 ## Usage